European Sojourn 2022 Viking River Cruise

 After breakfast, disembark for a final free day in Budapest to explore a museum; do some shopping; ride the innovative, efficient metro; visit one of the Art Nouveau spas; or see the Great Synagogue and Jewish Quarter.
 As always, your Program Director can help you plan your free time.
 Enjoy a final evening in the bustling Hungarian capital.

-Arrive in Kalocsa, Hungary this morning and take a guided city tour visiting the town center followed by a short organ concert at St. Joseph Church.
+Arrive in Kalocsa, Hungary this morning and take a guided city tour visiting the town centre followed by a short organ concert at St. Joseph Church.
 Then, you are treated to a performance of traditional Puszta horsemanship.
 Return on board and enjoy your lunch during departure.
 Dine on board.

 Wake up in Vukovar and have breakfast before your excursion to the Croatian city of Osijek.
 Inhabited since Neolithic times, this area has had several heydays under the Romans, the Ottomans and the Hapsburgs; now, Vukovar is revered for its baroque buildings, parks and monuments.
 Return on board for lunch and enjoy free time before an early-evening departure.

 Wake up in Belgrade, capital of Serbia.
 Take a guided walk through the grounds of Kalemegdan Fortress, now a stately park; also see the Orthodox cathedral and stop at the Square of the Republic.
 Enjoy lunch on board your ship before you have free time to explore Belgrade’s gracious architecture or visit one of its many museums, such as the Nikola Tesla Museum.
 Dine on board your ship or experience some of Belgrade’s nightlife.
-We depart very late this evening.
+You depart very late this evening.

 Arrive in the picturesque Bulgarian port of Vidin, and take an excursion to see Belogradchik Fortress, built right into the striking Belogradchik Rocks.
 See the fortress’s amazing construction, begun in Roman times and greatly extended by Bulgarian tsars and the Ottomans, and enjoy breathtaking views.
-Enjoy lunch on board your ship; then you have free time to explore Vidin’s city center, Orthodox churches and the ruins of the city’s once-grand synagogue.
-We depart during dinner.
+Enjoy lunch on board your ship; then you have free time to explore Vidin’s city centre, Orthodox churches and the ruins of the city’s once-grand synagogue.
+You depart during dinner.